 Generally, the raw food diet will stabilise one’s weight over time, and although there’s often some weight loss to begin with, this varies from individual to individual.
 I made my transition to mostly raw food over a couple of years, experimenting along the way.
 I’d been macrobiotic vegan for about twenty-three years before that and I didn’t lose weight when I made the change.
 In fact, I gained a little bit of weight.
 However, we all have different dietary histories, so it would be wise to take your time and allow your body to adjust incrementally.

 A lot of people often ask doesn’t it take longer to prepare a raw meal.
 Well, no, it needn’t.
-It takes me about 10 minutes to prep breakfast and about 15 minutes to make my evening meal.
-I usually have two meals a day, late morning (brunch) and about 6-7pm, with a snack of fruit or raw chocolate or a handful of activated nuts in the afternoon.
-That suits me, but of course, we all have our own preferences.
-My superfood-based brunch (aka The Goop) keeps me going for hours and often I’m content with just the two meals.
+It takes me about five minutes to prep breakfast and about 15-20 minutes to make my evening meal.
+I usually have two meals a day, lunch 12 noon-1pm and evening 6-7pm, with a snack of fruit or raw chocolate or a handful of activated nuts in the mid-afternoon.
+That suits me, but of course, we all have our preferences.
+My superfood-based The Goop keeps me going for hours and often I’m content with just the two meals.

 And it won’t hurt the budget, even with all those superfoods.
-Perhaps surprisingly, I find it cheaper to eat raw organic food because it’s more nutritious and filling, so I end up eating less.
-I’m about 85-90% raw/live these days, occasionally adding steamed pumpkin, kumera, parsnips or other winter root vegetables and marinated tempeh to a winter salad.
-I avoid gluten, though I’m not allergic to it; I just feel better and have more energy without it.
+I find it cheaper to eat raw organic food because it’s more nutritious and filling, so I end up eating less.
+I’m about 90% raw/live in the warmer months and 75% raw/live in the cooler months, when it's perfect to add cooked pumpkin, kumera, parsnips or other winter root vegetables and marinated tempeh to a winter salad.
+I avoid gluten; I just feel better and have more energy without it.
 And, of course refined sugar, which is very addictive.

 Adopting a vegan diet is an important step toward healthier eating and living.
 A varied vegan diet is a perfectly beneficial way of eating, provided the diet is well-balanced and designed to get sufficient essential nutrients.
 It’s also associated with a reduced risk of heart disease, high blood pressure, cancer and obesity.
 Particular attention must be paid to vitamin B12, vitamin D, iron, calcium, iodine, selenium, protein and omega 3 fats, which can sometimes be lacking in a vegan diet, as well as in diets that include meat!
 Here are some pointers.